thisisalokdon/Alexander-Balvis-Productions/README.md

 *Creative Storytelling | Acting Training | Personal Development*

 Welcome to the official GitHub page of **Alexander Balvis Productions**!
-Since 2017, we have been empowering aspiring actors, storytellers, and individuals through world-class **acting courses**, **health seminars**, and **wealth management workshops**.
+Since 2017, we have been empowering aspiring actors, storytellers, and individuals through world-class **acting courses**, **health trainings**, **Relationship management courses** and **wealth management coures**.
 We are committed to pushing the boundaries of creativity, personal growth, and excellence in everything we do.

 ---